Cooperly/v2flags/README.md

 When using these flags you should try to use [GraalVM Community JDK 22](https://www.graalvm.org/downloads/) as your java runtime,
 <br>
 Whether your a server, or a client.
-These flags won't see as much of a gain without it as it tweaks it heavily.
+These flags won't see as much of a gain without it as it tweaks this JDK heavily.

 ## Stability + Risks
 These flags have been rigorously tested to hell and back on Beeper-MC for 4 months straight, and no instability problems have occured as a result of these flags being used so far, only uplifts in performance and consistancy.